Biaoo/wwtp-energy-prediction/MANUSCRIPT.md

 ### Model Performance Comparison

-Among the seven models evaluated, Random Forest achieved superior performance with R² = 0.935 on the test set, followed by XGBoost (R² = 0.981 on validation but with slight overfitting).
+Among the seven models evaluated, Random Forest achieved superior performance with R² = 0.920 on the test set after incorporating process features, followed by XGBoost (R² = 0.981 on validation but with slight overfitting).
 Linear models (Linear Regression, Lasso) performed poorly on validation data (R² < 0.80), confirming non-linear relationships in the system.
 Elastic Net showed stable performance (R² = 0.941) with minimal overfitting (overfit ratio = 1.00).

-The Random Forest model demonstrated robust generalization with RMSE = 4.68 × 10⁶ kWh and MAE = 2.61 × 10⁶ kWh.
-However, MAPE reached 34.3%, exceeding typical engineering tolerance (< 20%), primarily due to prediction errors in large-scale facilities.
-Error distribution analysis revealed Q₂₅ = 5.14 × 10⁵, Q₅₀ = 1.38 × 10⁶, and Q₇₅ = 2.52 × 10⁶ kWh, with one outlier showing residual of 1.70 × 10⁷ kWh.
+The Random Forest model with expanded feature set (54 features including 22 process-related features) demonstrated robust generalization with RMSE = 5.22 × 10⁶ kWh and MAE = 2.66 × 10⁶ kWh.
+Notably, MAPE improved to 29.7%, a 5 percentage point reduction from the baseline model, though still exceeding typical engineering tolerance (< 20%).
+The inclusion of process features particularly improved predictions for medium-scale facilities while maintaining comparable performance for large-scale plants.

 ### Feature Importance Analysis

-Feature importance analysis identified four dominant predictors accounting for 78% of model variance: TN load (22.9%), treatment capacity (20.7%), COD load (18.3%), and annual treatment volume (16.4%).
-This hierarchy emphasizes the primacy of nitrogen removal in energy consumption, consistent with the energy-intensive nature of nitrification-denitrification processes.
+Feature importance analysis with the expanded feature set identified four dominant predictors accounting for 78.8% of model variance: treatment capacity (21.9%), annual treatment volume (20.7%), TN load (19.7%), and COD load (16.5%).
+This slight reordering from the baseline model emphasizes the primacy of scale factors, while nitrogen removal remains a critical energy driver consistent with the energy-intensive nature of nitrification-denitrification processes.

-Secondary features included TP load (6.8%) and various effluent quality parameters (1-2% each).
-Interestingly, removal rates contributed minimally (< 1% each), suggesting that energy consumption is driven by absolute pollutant quantities rather than removal efficiency.
-The average removal rate metric showed negligible importance (0.29%), further supporting this interpretation.
+Secondary features included TP load (7.6%) and various effluent quality parameters (1-2% each).
+Process-related features, despite comprising 22 of the 54 total features, contributed minimally to model predictions (< 1% each), suggesting that energy consumption is primarily determined by scale and pollutant loads rather than specific treatment technologies.
+This finding indicates that process efficiency variations within each technology category are relatively minor compared to throughput effects.

 ### Model Interpretability